DIPlib/diplib/src/documentation/workplan.md

     paths already exist.

-## Functionality currently not in *DIPlib* that would be important to include
+## Functionality currently not in the old *DIPlib* that would be good to include

 -   Stuff that is in *DIPimage*:
     - 2D snakes